vaughany/moodle-block_searchthiscourse/readme.md

 ### Does not yet search through these *core* Moodle areas:

-* User descriptions / custom fields
+* User descriptions / custom fields (users enrolled in the current course)

 ### Searches through these *third-party* plugins: